thauptfeld/megapharokka/README.md

                         User specified gene predictor.
 Use "-g phanotate" or "-g prodigal" or "-g prodigal-gv".
                         Defaults to phanotate (not required unless prodigal is desired).
-  -m, --meta            meta mode for metavirome input samples -s, --split           split mode for metavirome samples. -m must also be specified.
+  -m, --meta            meta mode for metavirome input samples -c CODING_TABLE, --coding_table CODING_TABLE
-                        Will output separate split FASTA, gff and genbank files for each input contig.
-  -c CODING_TABLE, --coding_table CODING_TABLE
                         translation table for prodigal.
 Defaults to 11.
 Experimental only.
   -e EVALUE, --evalue EVALUE